Sections in Chapter 5:

 Understanding Attribution Cases

 Attribution practices vary widely from advertiser to advertiser.
 Depending on the attribution parameters defined, attribution data will vary widely.
-When examining attribution data, it is crucial to understand which attribution model your business using and which attribution models all of your partners are using.
+When examining attribution data, it is crucial to understand which attribution model your business is using and which attribution models all of your partners are using.
 The following are a few helpful explanations for understanding some commonly encountered (and regularly confusing) attribution scenarios:

 Prospecting Campaigns and First Touch